Tooth decay is the destruction of tooth material, which includes:

 - Having high numbers of bacteria in the mouth

-- Eating a diet high in sugar
+- Eating a diet that is high in sugar

 Sometimes tooth decay will repair itself.
 This is most likely if it is caught early.